-Understand the essences of event, factors related to organize event, also roles of event in PR program together IMC program of company.
+Understand the essences of event planning, the system of factors related to event organization as well as the role of events in PR activities and IMC program of companies.

-Master the process of organizing event; understand to classify types of event; manage event planning, budgeting and controlling; implement event communication program.
+Understand the principles of managing event organizing process and the steps in the process of organizing event; classify types of event; manage event planning, budgeting and controlling; implement event communication program.